davidferret/Quadratic-Equation-Solver/README.md

 # Quadratic Equation Solver

 This program solves quadratic equations, determines the nature of the roots, and provides an option to visualize the function.
-It ensures valid input and calculates real or complex roots based on the discriminant.
+It ensures valid input and calculates both real or complex roots based on the discriminant.

 - **Solves Quadratic Equations**: Computes real or complex roots based on the discriminant.
 - **Input Validation**: Ensures the coefficient `a` is nonzero.